 Final capping, closure and post-closure obligations.
 We accrue for estimated final capping, closure and post-closure maintenance obligations at the landfills we own, and the landfills that we operate, but do not own, under life-of-site agreements.
 We could have additional material financial obligations relating to final capping, closure and post-closure costs at other disposal facilities that we currently own or operate or that we may own or operate in the future.
-Our discount rate assumption for purposes of computing 2022 and 2021 "layers" for final capping, closure and post-closure obligations is based on our long-term credit adjusted risk free rate.
-Our discount rate ranged from 3.25% to 5.50% for 2022 and was 3.25% for 2021.
-Our long-term inflation rate assumption ranged from 2.25% to 2.75% for 2022 and was 2.25% for 2021.
+Our discount rate assumption for purposes of computing 2023 and 2022 "layers" for final capping, closure and post-closure obligations is based on our long-term credit adjusted risk free rate.
+Our discount rate was 5.50% for 2023 and ranged from 3.25% to 5.50% for 2022.
+Our long-term inflation rate assumption was 2.75% for 2023 and ranged from 2.25% to 2.75% for 2022.
 Significant reductions in our estimates of the remaining lives of our landfills or significant increases in our estimates of the landfill final capping, closure and post-closure maintenance costs could have a material adverse effect on our financial condition and results of operations.
+In the event that changes in an estimate for a closure and post-closure liability are associated with a significant change in facts and circumstances at a landfill or a non-operating section of a landfill, corresponding adjustments to recorded liabilities and Impairments and other operating items are made as soon as is practical.
+In 2023, we recorded an additional \$159.5 million of charges to adjust the carrying value of a closure and post-closure liability at an area of a landfill site that has been deemed to reach final capacity.
 Additionally, changes in regulatory or legislative requirements could increase our costs related to our landfills, resulting in a material adverse effect on our financial condition and results of operations.